h2non/nar/README.md

 ## Programmatic API

-`nar` provides a ful featured programmatic API that desgined to can be easily consumed from other node.js applications
+`nar` provides a ful featured programmatic API that designed to be easily consumed from other node applications

 For a better approach, it's a fully event-based asynchronous API